 Transcripts

-Upload one official copy of transcripts from every postsecondary school you have attended or are attending.
-Make sure to request them in advance of the deadline.
+List and upload a copy of an official transcript from every postsecondary institution (college/university) you have attended or are attending.
+Please note: This includes transcripts from institutions where you received transfer credits or did not complete a degree.
+Make sure to request an official transcript(s) in advance of the deadline.

-If you completed or are completing a degree at an institution outside of the US or Canada, you are required to provide a WES or ECE evaluation.
+If you completed or are completing a degree at an institution outside of the US or Canada, you are required to provide a WES, ECE or TEC/SpanTran international credentials evaluation.
 Please review our requirements for translation and a course-by-course evaluation of your transcripts.

 GRE